Herman, Morton, The Architecture of Victorian Sydney, 1964

 Torres Strait Islander Studies buildings, the landscape, and the

-As well as receiving national and international acclaim, the
+well as receiving national and international acclaim, the building

-building recently won Blueprint Magazine's Best New Public
+recently won Blueprint Magazine's Best New Public Building Award,

-Building Award, against entries from Nicholas Grimshaw and Zaha
+against entries from Nicholas Grimshaw and Zaha Hadid amongst

 Leading architectural photographer John Gollings and author George

-building across Australia.
-Divided into City, Suburb, Beach and
+across Australia.
+Divided into City, Suburb, Beach and Bush, over 50

-hotels and nightclubs are illustrated and a directory to the
+nightclubs are illustrated and a directory to the architects and

 New